tinode/chat/docs/API.md

 }
 ```

-### Tinode Push Gateway
+### MidnightChat Push Gateway

-Tinode Push Gateway (TNPG) is a proprietary Tinode service which sends push notifications on behalf of Tinode.
+MidnightChat Push Gateway (TNPG) is a proprietary MidnightChat service which sends push notifications on behalf of MidnightChat.
 Internally it uses Google FCM and as such supports the same platforms as FCM.
 The main advantage of using TNPG over FCM is simplicity of configuration: mobile clients do not need to be recompiled, all is needed is a [configuration update](../server/push/tnpg/) on a server.

 ### Google FCM